Book Review: Plant Parenting

 Plant Parenting: Easy Ways to Make More Houseplants, Vegetables, and Flowers by Leslie F. Halleck (Timber Press, 256 pp., 2019, $24.95)

 How are your plant propagation skills?
-If you’re like me, you’re probably pretty decent at starting plants from seed but maybe not so great at taking cuttings to propagate plants.
+If you’re like me, you’re probably pretty decent at starting plants from seed.
+But maybe not so great at taking cuttings to propagate plants.

 Plant Parenting is a great reference book for gardeners of all levels.
 The easy-to-follow instructions and helpful tips ensure they will be successful.
 The book is also filled with wonderful photos to illustrate the techniques.